liquidos-ai/Odyssey/README.md

 ---

-> **Active Development:** This project is still in development, and not ready for production use yet, use it with caution.
+> **Active Development:** This project is still in development and is not ready for production use yet.
+Use it with caution.

-Odyssey is a Rust-based Agent Orchestrator SDK that provides a core runtime, built-in tools, memory and sandboxing.
+Odyssey is a batteries-included, programmatic agent orchestrator written in Rust.
+It provides a core runtime, built-in tools, memory, permissions, and sandboxing out of the box.
 With Odyssey, you can build desktop applications, robotics, and embedded systems with powerful agentic capabilities.
 It is built on top of our open-source agent framework [AutoAgents](https://github.com/liquidos-ai/AutoAgents).

 [![Odyssey Terminal UI](./assets/screenshot.png)](https://liquidos.ai)